antct/qps-limit/readme.md

-    callback="a callback function that handles the return values of func", num_workers="number of processes, recommended <= number of CPUs", worker_max_qps="maximum qps per process, None means unlimited", streaming="stream data processing, useful when the memory is limited", ordered="return ordered results or not, the default option is False" )
+    callback="a callback function that handles the return values of func", num_workers="number of processes, recommended <= number of CPUs", worker_max_qps="maximum qps per process, None means unlimited", ordered="return ordered results or not, the default option is False" )
 ```